 Adam Benigni Biography

-Adam Benigni is an award-winning American journalist who works as the Sports Director and fill-in news anchor for WGRZ-TV in Buffalo, New York.
-From Sunday to Thursday, he hosts the evening sportscasts.
-Adam spent five years as a sports anchor and reporter at WSTM-TV, the NBC affiliate in Syracuse, before joining WGRZ.
-During his tenure in Central New York, he also worked as a radio color commentator for the Syracuse Crunch of the American Hockey League.
+Prior to his time at WGRZ, Adam spent five years as a sports anchor and reporter at WSTM-TV, the NBC affiliate in Syracuse.
+While in Central New York, he also took on the role of radio color commentator for the Syracuse Crunch in the American Hockey League.

 Adam Benigni Career